Tinky364/GodotFiniteStateMachine/README.md

 ChangeState(stateKey) -> to change the current state.

 ## Usage
-1.Add "addons/fsm" directory to your project and activate the plugin from the project settings.
+1.Add "addons/fsm" folder to your project and activate the plugin from the project settings.

 2.In the object who will have access the Fsm and its states, create states` keys and a field called Fsm.
 This object will be the Owner.